avryhof/ambient_api/README.md

 print(device.get_data())
 ```

-Learn more about the Ambient Weather API at []https://ambientweather.docs.apiary.io/#
+Learn more about the Ambient Weather API at the [Ambient Weather API Documentation](https://ambientweather.docs.apiary.io/#).